pluginsGLPI/doc/source/oauthssookta/index.rst

 5 : Specify the ID field to be mapped with OKTA

 6 : Specify the customer secret available in OKTA in the previously created application

 .. figure:: images/okta-11.png
    :alt:

 7 : Enter the name of your OKTA instance (https://XXXXXXXXX.okta.com), available in the account creation confirmation e-mail.

--  Cliquez sur  **ajouter** .
-Dans le plugin, pour verrez le message d’approbation :
+- Click on **add** .
+In the plugin, you will see the approval message:

 .. figure:: images/okta-12.png
    :alt: